chroma-core/docs/docs/api-reference.md

 ### Run the backend

-Run `docker-compose up -d --build` to run a backend in Docker on your local computer.
+Run `chroma run --path /db_path` (or with Docker `docker-compose up -d --build`) to run a backend on your local computer.

 ## Initialize client - JS